siqad/siqad/README.md

     * Temperarily use an available xml parser for now, might change later (rapidxml?)
     * Material, material parameters/properties (that can be overidden by the simulator), DB locations
     * Aggregates (in the future: predetermined simulation parameters for aggregates can be stored)
+		* ~~Electrode potential and size~~
+		* A way to add a "buffer" region to the outer simulation boundaries.
+		* Specification of potential simulation boundaries.
+		* Translating the QPoint locations in Qt to physical locations in the simulation.
+		* Ensuring that Electrodes do not overlap with each other.
 * Simple estimation tool of electron distribution
   * Simulated annealing algorithm with 1. electron population determined by bulk-DB interaction and 2. inter-DB electron hopping.
   * Export results to file for gui to read - time, charge distribution, etc